caivega/Mural/README.md

 2. Create a `apps` folder at the root
 3. Clone the repo into `apps`: `git clone https://github.com/pixelpicosean/Mural.git`
 4. Open project file and have fun

 *Development using Cinder v0.8.6, the dev version not tested yet*

 ## Hacking
 It's better to compile in release mode and directly modify `index.js` in `assets/scripts` to see the result.
 If you want to help develop, please run in debug mode and see what's happening.
-Note that the release version will simple ignore issue (even fatal errors) but will log everything including script syntax in debug mode.

 ## Supported Platforms
 Currently only support Windows and OSX._([Cinder](Cinder) only support Windows, OSX and iOS)_